Skip to main content

 Orally disintegrating tablet

 What is the standard dosage?
 5 to 10 mg once daily in adults.
-Dosage may vary in children 10 mg once daily in adults.
-Dosage may vary in children
+Dosage may vary in children 10 mg once daily or 5 mg twice daily in adults.
+Dosage may differ in children

 Who typically uses the medication?
-Adults and children 6 months and older, depending on the formulation Adults and children 2 years and older, depending on the formulation
+Adults and children 2 years and older, depending on the dosage form Adults and children 2 years and older, depending on the dosage form

 Conditions treated by Zyrtec and Claritin

-Over-the-counter antihistamines like Zyrtec and Claritin can be used to treat symptoms of seasonal or perennial allergic rhinitis, allergic conjunctivitis (inflammation around the eyes), and hives (urticaria).
-These medications may help control allergy symptoms, such as sneezing, runny nose, postnasal drip, and itchy, watery eyes.
+Over-the-counter antihistamines like Zyrtec and Claritin can be used to treat symptoms of perennial (year-round) and seasonal allergies, including sneezing, runny nose, postnasal drip, and itchy, watery eyes.
+They’re also approved for chronic hives (urticaria).

 Is Zyrtec or Claritin more effective?

-Clinical trials have shown that Zyrtec and Claritin are more effective in relieving allergy symptoms than a placebo or nothing at all.
-However, some studies suggest Zyrtec may be more effective than Claritin.
+Clinical trials have shown that Zyrtec and Claritin are both effective for allergy symptoms when compared to a placebo or nothing at all.
+However, some studies show that Zyrtec acts more quickly and may be more effective than Claritin.

 Coverage and cost comparison of Zyrtec vs. Claritin